WFDD: Wake Forest College

+Move to Winston-Salem

 After Wake Forest College moved to Winston-Salem, WFDD returned to the air with a 10-watt signal in 1961.
 The signal increased to 36,000 watts in 1967, the year the Corporation for Public Broadcasting began.
 WFDD became one of only 10 stations to have received federal funding from the new organization.
+The signal boost resulted from efforts to raise funds after WYFS stopped playing classical music in May 1966.

 In 1958, Dr. Julian Burroughs, who had helped sign the station on and served as student station manager in the 1950-51 school year, became the station's first professional station manager, a post he held until 1981.
 His arrival began a transition to a more professional operation, culminating in 1961 when the station became a non-commercial educational radio station.
 On May 3, 1971, WFDD became a charter member of National Public Radio (NPR), the first affiliate of the network in the state.
 Burroughs added his knowledge to that of other station officials around the country to determine what NPR would become.

-On May 5, 1989, WFDD lost its tower along Business 40 in Winston-Salem when severe storms struck the area.
-The station returned to the air with reduced power, but did not fully cover the market until a new tower was completed north of Lexington, which would be shared with WWGL.
+On May 5, 1989, WFDD lost its tower along Business Route 40 in Winston-Salem when severe storms struck the area.
+The station returned to the air with reduced power, but did not fully cover the market until a new tower was completed in Welcome, North Carolina, which was shared with WWGL.
+The tower was supposed to have taken 18 months to complete, but a station at 94.5 FM kept protesting that its signal would be affected.
+Once it was determined that would not be a problem, the tower was built and put into operation September 29, 1994.

+Programming changes

-For two years in the 1990s, WFDD aired Wake Forest football and basketball games, but many listeners complained.
+For two years in the 1990s, WFDD aired Wake Forest football and basketball games.
+But some listeners complained about the interruption to the station's usual classical music and news programming.

-For many years, WFDD's format was a mix of NPR programming and classical music.
-In 2005, WFDD began airing more talk programming from NPR, with no classical music during the day on most weekdays.
-With less classical music, many classical music listeners protested the change by ceasing their donations; at the same time, the station saw an influx of new donors who appreciated the news and discussion programming.
+For many years, WFDD, like many public FM radio stations, aired a mix of NPR programming and classical music.
+In 2005, WFDD began scheduling mostly news and talk programming from NPR, with no classical music during the day on most weekdays.
+With less classical music, many classical music listeners protested the change by ceasing their donations.
+At the same time, the station saw an influx of new donors who appreciated the news and discussion programming.
 The station added a 24-hour classical music station on its HD radio subcarrier.
+Some listeners can also receive classical stations 89.9 WDAV in Davidson or 89.7 WCPE in Raleigh.